-We do not intend to pay dividends on our common stock so any returns will be limited to the value of our stock.
+We do not intend to pay dividends on our common stock so any returns will be limited to the value of our stock.\

 We have never declared or paid any cash dividend on our common stock.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
+Additionally, the RGC Loan Agreement contains covenants that restrict our ability to pay dividends or make other distributions.
+Any return to stockholders will therefore be limited to the appreciation of their stock.